Anomalous scaling in an age-dependent branching model: Tree shape and depth

-In the present work we calculated the depth $d$ for all trees (and subtrees) in the phylogenetic databases TreeBASE (containing species phylogenies, \citet{Sanderson1994}) and PANDIT (protein phylogenies, \citet{whelan06}).
-The results in Figure~\ref{TreebasePanditBalance} suggest that the average depth of the trees grows with the number of tips as
+We have calculated \cite{Herrada2008,Herrada2011} the depth $d$ for all trees (and subtrees) in the phylogenetic databases TreeBASE (containing species phylogenies \cite{Sanderson1994}) and PANDIT (protein phylogenies \cite{Whelan06}).
+The result in Figure~\ref{fig:depth}(a) suggests that the average depth grows with the number of tips as

-in good approximation.
-Alternative analytic expressions for the growth can be fitted, in particular a power law $d\sim n^\alpha$, with $\alpha\approx 0.4$ describes TreeBASE data equally well \citep{Herrada2008}.
-But for the larger tree sizes contained in PANDIT, the $(\log\ n)^2$ form is more accurate.